NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Introduction

 NGC 3521 is a nearby spiral flocculent galaxy in the constellation Leo (RAJ = 11h05m48.8s, DecJ = $-00^\circ02'13''$, a visible diameter of $\approx$26 kpc, an angular size of $\approx 0.7~\mathrm{gal~Mpc^{-2}}$, while the fifth-nearest-neighbor estimator yields $\approx 0.4~\mathrm{gal~Mpc^{-2}}$.
 In comparison, the Milky Way has an environmental density of $\Sigma_{5} \approx 0.13~\mathrm{gal~Mpc^{-3}}$, when estimated with the fifth-nearest-neighbor method after excluding dwarf companions such as the Magellanic Clouds.

-The comparable baryonic mass, disk scale length, and rotation curve allowed \cite{Mast2006,McGaugh2016} to suggest the similarity of NGC 3521 with the Milky Way. \cite{Pilyugin2023} reinforced its analyzing similarity of their oxygen abundance gradients and kinematic profiles.
+The comparable baryonic mass, disk scale length, and rotation curve allowed \cite{Mast2006, McGaugh2016} to suggest the similarity of NGC 3521 with the Milky Way. \cite{Pilyugin2023} reinforced this similarity, considering oxygen abundance gradients and kinematic profiles.
 Earlier, the asymmetries in the outer stellar and gaseous distributions along the major axis were revealed by \cite{VilaVilaro2015} based on the data of CO and H~I observations.
-The IFU observations with VIRUS-W by \cite{Fabricius2015} and subsequent modeling by \cite{Coccato2018} explained the counter-rotating stellar components, i.g. elevated velocity dispersion in the bulge and slower central rotation relative to the disc.
+The IFU observations with VIRUS-W by \cite{Fabricius2015} and subsequent modeling by \cite{Coccato2018} explained the counter-rotating stellar components, e.g., elevated velocity dispersion in the bulge and slower central rotation relative to the disc.
 They identified three main stellar populations: an old ($\gtrsim7$~Gyr), an intermediate-age ($\sim3$~Gyr ago, formed during a secondary star formation burst or merger event), and a young ($\lesssim1$~Gyr, associated with recent disc activity).

-Because the structure and multiwavelength properties of NGC~3521 are better studied than those of other MWAs, it makes this galaxy a good candidate for the reference model in many respects, including for the construction of spectral energy distributions (SEDs).
-In our opinion, the SEDs of self-similar MWA galaxies should also be identical.
-On the other hand, it gives an additional astroinformation channel for the SED of our Galaxy.